MicrosoftDocs/fabric-docs/docs/data-science/synapseml-first-model.md

 ms.reviewer: ssalgado
 author: JessicaXYWang
 ms.author: jessiwang
-ms.date: 06/03/2024
+ms.date: 06/04/2024
 ---

 # Build a model with SynapseML

 This article describes how to build a machine learning model by using SynapseML, and demonstrates how SynapseML can simplify complex machine learning tasks.
-You use SynapseML to create a small ML training pipeline that includes a featurization stage and a LightGBM regression stage.
+You use SynapseML to create a small machine learning training pipeline that includes a featurization stage and a LightGBM regression stage.
 The pipeline predicts ratings based on review text from a dataset of book reviews.
-You also see how to use SynapseML to simplify using prebuilt models to solve ML problems.
+You also see how SynapseML can simplify the use of prebuilt models to solve machine learning problems.

 ## Prerequisites